Series

 - Where can we go to learn and practice more effective, empathetic ways of taking responsibility for our impact when we know we have stimulated this pain for others?

 This five week series is your answer.
-Bring specific examples of microaggressions you’ve committed or wondered about, and we’ll unpack them together.
+Bring specific examples of racial microaggressions you’ve enacted or wondered about, and we’ll unpack them together.
 We will:

 - Walk through an understanding of the implicit messages that make certain expressions or actions painful.